How to Wash Your Weighted Blanket?

 - Forget about sending your weighted blanket to the dry cleaner.
 The process may damage or ruin your blanket.
 If needed, machine washing is very effective and is what we recommend.

 - Check how much load your washing machine can handle.
 The average home washing machine can probably handle a 10lb weighted blanket for kids.
 However, if you have a 15lb or 20lb queen sized weighted blanket, check your owner’s manual to see if it’s too heavy for your machine to wash.
 If it is -- or you want to save your home washing machine the wear and tear – you can take it to a laundromat and wash it in a commercial-size machine.

 - Wash your heavy weighted blanket separately.
-Laundering your 10 lb weighted blanket, 15 lb weighted blanket, or 20 lb weighted blanket with other clothes or linens can potentially damage or tear the blanket.
+Laundering your 10 lb weighted blanket, 15 lb weighted blanket, 20 lb weighted blanket or 25 lb weighted blanket with other clothes or linens can potentially damage or tear the blanket.

 - Use a mild detergent.
 Don’t use harsh cleaning products, vinegar, or bleach that could weaken the fabric of your washable weighted blanket.

 - Wash on the “Gentle” or “Delicate” cycle in warm or cold water.
 Never wash your adult weighted blanket or weighted blanket for kids in hot water.
 Also avoid aggressive spin cycles, since centrifugal force combined with the heaviness of the blanket can cause your home washer to violently rock or “walk” off its stand or even damage your weighted blanket.